-In this article I will explain how to resolve the following error message occurring in ASP.Net website or web application when it is hosted on a remote in IIS server.
+In this article I will explain how to resolve the following error message occurring in

 An application error occurred on the server.
 The current custom error settings for this application prevent the details of the application error from being viewed remotely (for security reasons).
 It could, however, be viewed by browsers running on the local server machine.